VRM-Repo-Scanning-2/verademo-10/readme.md

 ## About

-Blab-a-Gag is a fairly simple forum type application which allows:hghg
+Blab-a-Gag is a fairly simple forum type application which allows:hghg test

 - users to post a one-liner joke
 - users to follow the jokes of other users or not (listen or ignore)